Brooklinen Birthday Sale: Save 20% on Bedding, Pillowcases and More

-Brooklinen Birthday Week Sale: Get 20% Off Bedding Sets, Pillowcases and More
+Brooklinen Birthday Week Sale: Last Chance to Save on Bedding Sets, Pillowcases and More

-Brooklinen's birthday week is here — and to celebrate, the bedding and home retailer is offering major savings across some of its biggest categories, including: bath, loungewear, decor, bedding and more.
+Brooklinen's birthday week sale is in its final days — the bedding and home retailer is offering major savings across some of its biggest categories, including: bath, loungewear, decor, bedding and more.
 Through May 4, shoppers can stock up on the most comfortable sleep essentials for the rest of 2022.

 Right now, you can upgrade everything from your bed to your shower curtain to your bathrobe with Brooklinen's Birthday Week Sale — and take 20% off sitewide, too.